Fiegellan/career_accomplishments/docs/chapter1.md

 Here's an example Python function that greets the user:

 Heres where you can download the file:

 <a href="../code/chapter1/example.py" target="_blank">View example.py</a>

-Heres how to open to a new tab (I hope)
+Heres how to open to a new tab (I hope):

 <a href="https://raw.githubusercontent.com/Fiegellan/career_accomplishments/gh-pages/code/chapter1/example.py" target="_blank">View example.py</a>

 ## Section 1.3: Some fancy markdown stuff